Paris Photography Workshop

 April 21 – 26, 2026 (6 Days / 5 Nights)

-We’ll balance sunrise and sunset sessions at iconic spots with dedicated street photography practice in bustling neighborhoods — from Montmartre’s artistic corners to the lively markets of Le Marais.
-After the workshop, we’ll reconnect online for two exclusive post-processing sessions, helping you refine your strongest images and elevate your portfolio.
+We’ll balance sunrise and sunset sessions at classic viewpoints with hands-on street photography practice in lively neighborhoods like Montmartre and Le Marais.
+After the workshop, we’ll reconnect online for two post-processing sessions to help you refine and polish your strongest photos.

 WHAT YOU WILL LEARN AT THE WORKSHOP